I Ching Guide

 The original hexagram describes the present pattern.
 The changed hexagram often shows the direction of movement, transformed condition, or secondary context created by the moving lines.

-Main Takeaways
+Main Narrative

 Section 01

-Start with the original hexagram
+Start with the original hexagram because it names the ground you stand on

 Section 02

-Use moving lines as the bridge
+Treat the moving lines as the bridge, not as clutter

 Section 03